Title 18: Health

 (B) the person's health and safety, including any pregnancy;

-(6) what alternate treatments have been proposed by the doctor, the patient or others, and the reasons for ruling out those alternatives; and
+(8) what alternate treatments have been proposed by the doctor, the patient, or others, and the reasons for ruling out those alternatives, including information on the availability of any appropriate alternatives; and

-(7) whether the person has executed a durable power of attorney for health care in accordance with the provisions of 18 V.S.A. chapter 111, subchapter 2, and the identity of the health care agent designated by the durable power of attorney.
+(9) whether the person has executed an advance directive in accordance with the provisions of chapter 231 of this title, and the identity of the agent or agents designated by the advance directive.

 (d) A copy of the advance directive, if available, shall be attached to the application.
 (Added 1997, No. 114 (Adj.
 Sess.), § 4; amended 2005, No. 174 (Adj.
 Sess.), § 40; 2007, No. 15, § 22; 2009, No. 154 (Adj.
 Sess.), § 238; 2011, No. 160 (Adj.
 Sess.), § 5, eff.
 May 17, 2012; 2013, No. 192 (Adj.
 Sess.), §§ 12, 25.)